Lunatask

 Is there a free trial for Premium?

 No, Lunatask uses a freemium model.
 You can use the free version indefinitely to test whether the app suits you.
-There is no temporary Premium trial, but the free version gives you enough insight to make a decision.
+There is no temporary trial for Premium, but the free version gives you enough insight to make a decision.

 Is my data safe?